ma9851/caregiver/README.md

 --WINDOWS--

-Download and install node.js
+1. Download and install node.js
+2. open a command line
-navigate to where you downloaded caregiver open a command line type in "Node app.js"
+3. navigate to where you downloaded caregiver
+4. type in "Node app.js"

 The server should just boot up if you did everything correctly

 To see the webpage
-Navigate to localhost:8888 -- Just a generic homescreen Navigate to localhost:8888/overview --to demostrate routing
+1.Navigate to localhost:8888 -- Just a generic homescreen
+2.Navigate to localhost:8888/overview --to demonstrate routing

 Feel free to add to this since i know we are all running different OS